 - ACTIVATE PUBLIC SPACE

-Public spaces are areas or places that are open and accessible to all.
-They play a key role in impacting the social determinants of health and support community wellbeing.
-Sidewalks, streets, libraries, parks, plazas, trails, and community centres are all potential locations for project ideas that create renewed energy, life, and vibrancy to local communities.
+Public spaces are spaces that are open and accessible to all.
+They play a key role in people’s everyday quality of life and community wellbeing, and intersect with social determinants of health i.e., non-medical factors that influence health outcomes.
+Ontario Community Changemakers is looking for projects that can activate public spaces like sidewalks, streets, parks, plazas, trails, libraries and community centres with renewed energy, life, and vibrancy.

 - ENHANCE CIVIC ENGAGEMENT